 3. Platter Size and Material

 The platter is the rotating disc on which the record sits.
-A heavier platter made of high-quality material like aluminum or acrylic can help reduce resonance and provide better sound quality.
+A heavier platter of high-quality material like aluminum or acrylic can help reduce resonance and provide better sound quality.

 4. Tonearm Type